HL7/CardX-HTN-MNG/input/pagecontent/IG-examples.md

 ### Self-Measured Blood Pressure (SMBP)

-This is an example of a routine, self-measured blood pressure.
+This is an example of a self-measured blood pressure measurement:
 [Self-Measured Blood Pressure](Observation-SelfMeasuredBloodPressure-example.html)

 ### Average Self-Measured Blood Pressure

-This is an example of a routine average self-measured blood pressure (does not follow an pre-determined SMBP protocol) [Average Self-Measured Blood Pressure](Observation-AverageSMBP-example.html)
+This is an example of an average self-measured blood pressure measurement:
+[Average Self-Measured Blood Pressure](Observation-AverageSMBP-example.html)

-This is an example of an average self-measured blood pressure that follows an SMBP protocol consistent with the CDC Million Hearts guidelines.
+This is an example of an average self-measured blood pressure measurement aligned with the [AHA & AMA Target:BP](https://targetbp.org/wp-content/uploads/2017/07/How-to-measure-your-blood-pressure_patient.pdf) guidelines that ensure a patient has the proper preparation, positioning, and optimal resting state:
 [Average Self-Measured Blood Pressure Protocol](Observation-AverageSMBP-Protocol-example.html)

 ### Self-Measured Blood Pressure Related Heart Rate